-Each company comes out with new serger models all of the time, so it's difficult to suggest any particular model or brand.
-So, we just recommended you look for a serger that has all of the features that we've outlined below, and is within your budget.
+Each company comes out with new serger models all of the time, so it's difficult to suggest any particular model or brand, but in addition to the Janome Magnolia 7034D, we can confidently recommend the Janome MyLock 634D and the Brother 1034D.
+We always suggest you look for a serger that has all of the features that we've outlined below, and is within your budget.
 Also, you can google any model that you're interested in to get consumer reviews.
 Just be sure to throw out the best and worst reviews, and know that it's somewhere in the middle.
 Never purchase a serger without some sort of return policy, just in case!

 Differential Feed Control

 This is absolutely essential in my view.
 Most sergers come with this feature, but some do not.
 Differential feed is a special set of feed dogs that can be adjusted to correct knits or bias fabrics from stretching out or puckering in.
 Not having it will limit your ability to serge a wide range of fabrics to your satisfaction.